E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 What It Is

-WooCommerce is a free, open-source e-commerce plugin built on WordPress.
-You maintain full control—but you also manage the technical side.
+Free, open-source e-commerce plugin built on WordPress.
+You maintain full control — and full responsibility.

 Costs in Singapore (SGD)